 Step three - reading from notes

-You will need much less time and reading will be accelerated.
+You will need much less time and reading will be faster.
 Why?
-Yes, because this time you will focus on the most basic, what you have identified for yourself, considering it the main thing.
-Taking notes and delving into the essence, you pondered the questions, commented on the reading.
-And now you will look at the material with different eyes, it will shine with new, previously unnoticed colors, it will seem that only now the whole meaning of what was written by the author has reached you.
+Yes, because this time you will focus on the most important thing, what you have highlighted for yourself, considering it the main thing.
+Taking notes and delving into the essence, you thought about the questions, commented on the reading.
+And now you will look at the material with different eyes, it will shine with new, previously unnoticed colors, it will seem that only now the whole meaning of what the author has written has reached you.

 I read strangely, and reading has a strange effect on me.
-I read something that I have long re-read, and as if I strain myself with new forces, I delve into everything, clearly understand, and I myself extract the ability to create ...
+I read something I re-read a long time ago and it’s as if I’m exerting myself with new strength, I delve into everything, I clearly understand and I myself gain the ability to create...

 Dostoevsky F.